viki3d/spring-modify-controller-reponse/README.md

 a Servlet technique - Filters:
 ![spring-modify-controller-response-01.png](spring-modify-controller-response-01.png?id=1)

-And here is how we update the response JSON with the additional field _year_ :
+And here is how we update the response JSON with the additional field `"year" : 2020` :
 ![spring-modify-controller-response-01.png](spring-modify-controller-response-02.png?id=1)

 ### JSON libraries: